no10ds/DEPRECATED-rapid-api/docs/guides/usage/usage.md

 - When accessing the REST API as a client application, different actions require the client to have different permissions e.g.:`READ`, `WRITE`, `DATA_ADMIN`, etc., and different dataset sensitivity level permissions e.g.: `PUBLIC`, `PRIVATE`, etc.
-- When accessing the UI as a human user, permissions are granted by the permissions database, e.g.: `WRITE_PUBLIC`
+- When accessing the UI as a human user, permissions are granted by the permissions' database, e.g.: `WRITE_PUBLIC`

 ## Data upload and query flows